rage-js/core/README.md

 ### No Interval

-This method only clones the cloud database in the application start and it pushes back on the application end.
-It does nothing in the middle of the application running.
+You can use this method if you don't want to do anything in the middle of the instance.

 # How it works?